Evil for Vim Style Editingλ︎

 To help make Vim style editing become a sub-conscious act you should learn to speak Evil

-Vim Adventures is a web-based game that is an alternative to practising Vim.
+Vim Adventures is a web-based commericial game that provides an interactive way to practise Vim.
+First levels are free.

 Learning resource for Evilλ︎